nomanibrahim2/system-monitor-dashboard/README.md

 (Update the entry-point scripts if they differ in your project.)

-Usage
+## Usage

-Once launched, the dashboard will start collecting system metrics and render them visually in real time.
+-Once launched, the dashboard will start collecting system metrics and render them visually in real time.
 You can monitor:

 CPU usage and load